bcgov/mines-digital-trust/README.md

 # Highlight II - Business to Business Credential Manager

-The Business to Business Credential Manager is software run by an organization for issuing, holding, and verifying digital trust credentials.
-Supported by the same blockchain technology as above, organizations can share and receive proofs that are secure and verifiable.
-Want to become an early adoptor?
+The Business to Business Credential Manager (BBCM) is software run by an organization for issuing, holding, and verifying digital trust credentials.
+Powered by [Hyperledger](https://www.hyperledger.org/), with BBCM organizations can share and receive proofs that are secure and verifiable.
+Want to become an early adopter?
 Learn more about it [here](./BBCM.md) now.

 # Getting Help or Reporting an Issue

-To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/mines-digital-trust/issues).
+To report bugs/issues/feature requests, please file an issue [here](https://github.com/bcgov/mines-digital-trust/issues).

 # How to Contribute

-If you find this project helpful, please contribute back to the project.
-If you would like to contribute, please see our [CONTRIBUTING](./CONTRIBUTING.md) guidelines.
-Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Collaborations are highly appreciated, please follow the [guidelines](./CONTRIBUTING.md) if you are interested in contributing.
+(Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.)

+We would love to hear from you!
+Join us on [Rocket.chat](https://developer.gov.bc.ca/Steps-to-join-Rocket.Chat) now, we will be waiting for you at the [Mines Digital Trust](https://go.rocket.chat/invite?host=chat.developer.gov.bc.ca&path=invite%2FcS7ArW) channel. 👍